driuzzo/driuzzo/README.md

 - I’m looking to collaborate on Software Quality community

+- Fun fact: Because of a bug, I was able to buy my refrigerator from a website that didn't deliver to my address.

 - How to reach me **adriano.driuzzo@hotmail.com**

 - Take a look at my projects <a href="https://github.com/driuzzo/projects">**here**</a>